mostofakamal/MicroserviceAPiGatewayAuthentication/README.md

 # Microservice Api Gateway

 Api Gateway is called the Backends for Frontends (BFF) .
 In Microservice architecture it plays a crucial role in performing cross cutting and infrastructural concerns e.g. Authentication, Curcuit breaking, Retry policy, Aggregation and so on.
-This project demonstrates basic API gateway for a microservice and how authentication can be done in API Gateway set up in Microservice architecture .
+This project demonstrates basic API gateway for a microservice and how authentication can be done in API Gateway set up using OAuth and Open Id Connect in Microservice architecture .
 The project also includes Kuebernetes deployment yaml files for deploying these applications in a kubernetes cluster

 ## The project is developed with following tools and technologies